lukedupuis/sempervirens-plugin-authentication-endpionts/README.md

 ## Usage

 An authentication system is somewhat complex with a number of moving parts (server with backend and frontend endpoints, database, email).
 In large productions, multiple servers, proxies and other network and security measures may be additional factors.
-To get started with this modest implementation of an authentication system, it may be easier to copy the example below and and go from there.
+To get started with this modest implementation of an authentication system, it may be easier to copy the example below and go from there.
 The explanations may provide helpful supplememntal material.

 ### Email Configuration